aagricola/17-ED/week-8_Functions-Arrays/README.md

 [This is a wonderful tutorial](http://www.creativeapplications.net/processing/generative-typography-processing-tutorial/) created by Amnon Owed with extensive lessons in using Processing to create generative text.
 The first few Image Based examples should be understandable based on what we have learned in class.

+### Down with OOP

+If you want to dive into Object Oriented Programming, follow along with these [Daniel Shiffman videos](https://www.youtube.com/watch?v=YcbcfkLzgvs) 8.1 - 8.5

 ## Homework

 - [Arduino Uno](https://www.adafruit.com/product/50) and [A-B USB](https://www.adafruit.com/product/62)